 The three types of private Ohio individual health insurance are “comprehensive,” “catastrophic,” and Health Savings Accounts (HSAs).”
 All three types of coverage are easily purchased with multiple deductible options.
 Higher out-of-pocket limits can substantially reduce rates.
 NOTE: There are many variations of each type of coverage.
 Deductibles and/or copays may apply to less-expensive options, while smaller and fewer out-of-pocket costs will likely be found in more expensive Silver and Gold-tier plans (and occasionally the Bronze-tier).

-Catastrophic plans generally place a deductible ($7,900) on most major medical expenses, and rates tend to be very low.
-Sometimes referred to as a "High Deducible Plan," out of pocket expenses are higher, with limitations on office visit and prescription coverage.
+Catastrophic plans generally place a deductible ($8,550) on most major medical expenses, and rates tend to be very low.
+Sometimes referred to as a “High Deducible Plan,” out of pocket expenses are higher, with limitations on office visit and prescription coverage.
 Preventive benefits are always included and are not subject to a deductible.
 However, there may be a limitation on the number of primary-care-physician (pcp) office visits that are provided free or with a small copay.
 Lab tests, x-rays, and outpatient procedures are typically subject to a deductible.
+The maximum allowed HSA deductible for 2021 is $7,000.

-The number of available "catastrophic options is also very limited.
-Carriers are not required to offer policies on the Marketplace.
-Also, unless you are under age 30, or can prove "financial hardship," you will not meet the eligibility requirements.
-The Ohio Benefits wensite provides additional information.
+The number of available “catastrophic options is also very limited.
+Carriers are not required to offer policies on the Marketplace, and other than several primary-care-physician office visits, a deductible and coinsurance often must be met.
+Also, unless you are under age 30, or can prove “financial hardship,” you will not meet the eligibility requirements.
+The Ohio Benefits website provides additional information.

-The catastrophic plans that are offered in the Buckeye State include Aultcare Catastrophic, Aultcare Catastrophic Select, Anthem Catastrophic Pathway X HMO 7900, Medical Mutual Market HMO Young Adult Essentials (Medica, Mercy, HealthOhio, Dayton, and NE Ohio), Oscar Simple Secure, and SummaCare Value.
+The catastrophic plans that are offered in the Buckeye State include Aultcare Catastrophic, Aultcare Catastrophic Select, Anthem Catastrophic Pathway X HMO 8550, Medical Mutual Market HMO Young Adult Essentials (Mercy, OhioHealth, Dayton, and NE Ohio), Oscar Secure, and SummaCare Value.

 Comprehensive plans add office visit and prescription coverage and tend to be the most expensive plans.
 But raising the deductible can keep the premium quite affordable.
 Selected plans will offer a reduced rate, by limiting the number of covered office visits.
 And of course, qualifying for a financial subsidy can reduce rates, and lower deductibles and copays on Silver-tier plans (with “cost-sharing”).

-Ambetter Balanced Care 2 - $30 pcp and $60 specialist copays.
-The Urgent Care copay is $100.
-Generic and preferred brand drug copays are $15 and $50.
-The mail-order copays are $45 and $150.
-The maximum out-of-pocket expenses are lower that the Balanced Care 11 and 5 plans.
+Ambetter Balanced Care 12 – $35 pcp and $70 specialist copays.
+The Urgent Care copay is $55.
+Generic and preferred brand drug copays are $25 and $60.
+The mail-order copays are $62.50 and $150.
+The maximum out-of-pocket expenses are lower that the Balanced Care 11 plan.

-CareSource Marketplace Low Premium Silver - $25 pcp and $50 specialist copays.
+CareSource Marketplace Low Premium Silver – $35 pcp and $70 specialist copays.
 The Urgent Care copay is $75.
-Generic and preferred brand drug copays are $20 and $50.
+Diagnostic test and imaging copays are $200 and $20) after the deductible.
+Low cost and preferred brand drug copays are $20 and $50.
 The mail-order copays are $50 and $125.

 Medical Mutual Market HMO 6500 – $30 pcp and $60 specialist copays.
 The Urgent Care copay is $60.
 Generic and preferred brand drug copays are $15 and $45.
 The mail-order copays are $45 and $135.